-Online MA in Spanish
+Online Master of Art in Spanish

-The MA in Spanish is a fully online, year-round, 30 credit program of study that provides high school teachers of Spanish and other individuals seeking to reach an advanced level of proficiency the opportunity to attain the qualifications and language skill level required to participate effectively in a variety of educational and professional settings.
+The Master of Arts in Spanish is a fully online, year-round, 30 credit program of study that provides high school teachers of Spanish and other individuals seeking to reach an advanced level of proficiency the opportunity to attain the qualifications and language skill level required to participate effectively in a variety of educational and professional settings.
 Rolling admissions means that students may begin their studies in fall, spring, or summer semesters.

 Why choose us?

 Cost: a set program fee of only $330.00 per credit hour saving you a minimum of $140.00 per credit hour.